MinaSameh1/in-memory-micro-blog/infra/notes.md

 ## More Specific ones

-- kubectl rollout restart deployment posts-depl - Used to update the deployment
+- kubectl rollout restart deployment depname - Used to update the deployment